Remortgage Calculator

 Remortgaging when circumstances have changed

 Negative changes since last mortgage (income drop, job change, new debt) can cost approval.
-Positive changes (income rise, debts cleared, additional deposit available through house value gain) can unlock better rates.
+Positive changes (income rise, debts cleared, additional deposit available through house value gain) can secure better rates.
 Borrowers who've paid down debt, increased savings, or had income rise meaningfully since last remortgage should specifically ask about "enhanced multiplier" or "professional" rates that weren't available before.
 These aren't automatically offered; they're available when asked.

-When early exit makes sense
+When early exit applies

 Generally, paying early exit charges is a bad bet — they're specifically designed to make early exit uneconomic.
 But there are narrow cases where it works: rate drops dramatically between your fixing and current environment (the gap between your rate and new deals exceeds the ERC over the fixed period remaining), circumstances changed making your current product unsuitable (moving, separation, substantial windfall), or you're selling the property anyway.
 Run the numbers carefully — the ERC amount multiplied across the remaining fixed period often dominates, meaning early exit is rarely worthwhile.